nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 18.md

 Okay.
 It's, there's very, very little, water, water damage to it.
 It looks like it it looks like it was a desert temple at some point, but, again, you know, it just kind of, like, appears to be magically preserved.
 How big is the space that we're standing in?
 The space that you're standing in right now is the it's solid 60 foot diameter, circle with a domed top.

+---

+### Session Play - Part 4

 There is a, there is a oh, come on.
 There is a there's a exit to the on the opposite side of the room, where your sub basically kinda popped up, there's a stairway that goes up to this this room.
 Then at the far edge of the room, there is a, a ornately decorated door, that is closed.
 I'm not.
 Okay.

 Okay.
 Did anyone see anything that looks familiar here?
 No. Yeah.
 Okay.

 Me either.
 Is there, like, paintings on the walls?
 Like, are those There there are.
 Or matching No. Is there is what I meant to say?

-There there are definitely murals around, mostly, related to the god Cadence, so specifically around music, around, composition, and and those sorts of things.
+There there are definitely murals around, mostly, related to the god Cadens, so specifically around music, around, composition, and and those sorts of things.
 This is a temple of the god of music, so, it would be unfitting for there not to be, things on there.
 But there's nothing that specifically references you if that's what you're looking for.
 Right.
 Right.

 Correct.
 We all had an initial vision when we stepped on the marble, but we come out of them kind of shortly.
 Right?
 Right.
 Right.